easyweb3tools/web3-socket/README.md

 - **Comprehensive Security**: Built robust authentication and authorization system with JWT tokens and API key protection
 - **Developer Experience**: Created intuitive APIs and comprehensive documentation that makes integration straightforward
 - **Production Ready**: Implemented complete monitoring, logging, and metrics collection suitable for production environments
-- **Container Optimization**: Reduced Docker image size by 80% through Alpine Linux and multi-stage builds
+- **Container Optimization**: Optimized Docker builds with Ubuntu 24.04 for production deployment
 - **Real-time Dashboard**: Built an interactive monitoring dashboard that provides instant visibility into system health

 ## What we learned